 Managing both species simultaneously produced drastically different outcomes for the hypothetical fisheries manager in the model.
 First, when only species 1 was managed under regimes where the harvest-oriented species (species 1) was already established and the management goal is maintain its dominance (Fig.2).
 When species 1 began as the dominant species, stocking and harvest reductions could be used separately or in combination to maintain this dominance.
-As harvest increases, stocking would be required to maintain the stable state.
+As harvest increased, stocking would be required to maintain the stable state.
 Higher harvest resulted in greater stocking need.
 When management of species 1 and species 2 co-occurs, the options for managers expanded from stocking and harvest regulations for species 1 to stocking and harvest regulations for both species, doubling the number of options available to achieve desired outcomes.
 Figure 2 considered a scenario where the manager regulated harvest on both species and stocks species 1 in order to allow species 1 to dominate over species 2.
 When species 1 is established as the dominant species and a small amount of fishing mortality is applied on species 2, the system is able to maintain species 1 dominance under all but the most intense harvest pressure scenarios on species 1 with no stocking necessary.
 A small amount of stocking was able to overcome extreme harvest effects and allow for species 1 to dominate across any harvest rate (Fig. 2).
-These analyses were also conducted in a model scenario where the undesirable species (species 2) was initially dominant the and management goal was to flip the system to favor species 1.
+These analyses were also conducted in a model scenario where the undesirable species (species 2) was initially dominant and the management goal was to flip the system to favor species 1.
 The dynamics in that scenario mirror those presented here, but because of the initial dominance of species 2, the magnitude of management action (stocking or harvest) needed to flip to system towards species 1 is higher in order to overcome the initial dominance of species 2.

 Figure 2.
 Species 1 dominance isocline where areas above line represent species 1 stocking and harvest combinations that allow species 1 to dominate.
 Areas below the isoclines represent scenarios where species 2 dominates.
 Species 1 is initially dominant and the management goal is to maintain this dominance.

 Considering species interactions allow managers to combine direct management action (i.e. stocking) with indirect action (i.e. managing a competitor).
 Managers can use these strategies by themselves or in combination to achieve the same outcome (Figure 3).
-The trade-off between stocking and harvest of competitor is consistent across different levels of harvest on the focal species; only the magnitude of management action necessary changes.
+The trade-off between stocking and harvest of competitor is consistent across different levels of harvest on the desired species; only the magnitude of management action necessary changes.

 Figure 3.
 Here managers can stock species 1 (y axis) or increase harvest on its predator (species 2, x axis).
 Tradeoff between stocking and competitor harvest are presented for various levels of harvest on species 1 (solid and dashed lines).
 Areas above the lines represent positive outcomes, areas below represent negative outcomes.
 The negative relationship between stocking species 1 and harvesting species 2 allows managers to achieve similar outcomes through implementation of either strategy or a combination of both.